sascha432/esp8266-kfc-fw/README.md

 Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically

+### printf wrapper

+snprintf/vsnprintf replacement that allows to print from PROGMEM directly

 ## Plugins

+### AT Mode

+Configure and control the device with AT commands via serial interface or web UI

 ### MQTT Client